jphong125/stellaapic/Writerside/topics/wallet/wallet_intro.md

 * Each API (debit, credit, round, cancel) has a timeout of 10 seconds.
 * If an error or timeout occurs, it will be retried up to 3 times.
 * If 3 retries fail, the spin fails and cancel API is called.
-* If the cancellation API fails three times, a log is left on the LuckyMonaco server and the request is stopped.
+* If the cancellation API fails three times, a log is left on the Kyren server and the request is stopped.